-Reduce Wrinkles, Clear up Acne: How to Eat Your Way to Better Skin
+Reduce Wrinkles, Clear up Acne: Eat Your Way to Better Skin

 Are you diligent about removing your makeup before bedtime, exfoliating once a week, moisturizing, and wearing sunscreen?
 If so, you’re already ahead of the game on skin care!
 However, if you aren't aware of the foods you’re putting into your body then you have another big step to take towards healthier more glowing skin.